rayhog/aviator-jekyll-template/_api/sw_verison1.2.md

   In Technopedia software versions are represented by the following three nodes:

-  * The software version node represents the software versions.  <br>
+  Software version node represents the software versions.  <br>
-  * The Software Version Group node represents software version groups.  <br>
+  Software Version Group node represents software version groups.  <br>
-  * The Software Major Version represents major software versions.  <br>
+  Software Major Version represents major software versions.  <br>
   <br>

   The relationship bewtween the nodes is labeled as `HAS_A` which points from:<br>